-D Major Scale O Use long bows for half notes, or practice rhythm variations.
-Remember that you may pencil in the fingering to help yourself.
+D Major Scale O Use long bows for half notes, or practice with the rhythm variations.
 Notice that you add one finger at a time on each string to go up the scale.
 It's like going up a ladder, one step at a time.
 Basses are playing a displaced scale here.